CSIprinceton/workshop-july-2022/hands-on-sessions/day-1/2-molecular-dynamics-deepmd/README.md

 ## Part 1: Molecular dynamics simulations

-In this part of the tutorial we will show how to calculate the structural and dynamic properties of liquid water using DeePMD and LAMMPS.
+In this part of the tutorial we will show how to calculate the structural and dynamic properties of liquid water and ice using DeePMD and LAMMPS.

-Let's explore the LAMMPS input file ```liquid_water/Diffusion/in.lmp```.
+Let's explore the LAMMPS input file ```liquid_water/RDF/in.lmp```.
 During the tutorial we will briefly describe all lines.
 We will focus on the lines that determine the potential driving the dynamics:
 ```